zachferland/coinery/README.md

 |-- main.coffee
 ```

-In CommonJS, every file has dependencies (require statements) and exports.
+When using CommonJS modules, every file has dependencies (require statements) and exports.j

 Example: